piersgrenier/Forecasting-the-Mortality-Rate-of-COVID-19-in-South-Korea/README.md

 #### Problem Statement
-Can we build a forecasting model to accurately predict the mortality rate of COVID-19 patients living in South Korea based on infection cases, age and region?
+Can we build a forecasting model to accurately predict the mortality rate of COVID-19 patients living in South Korea based on infection cases, age and province?
 <br><br>